What Advantages Does a Five-String Viola Offer?

 J. S. Bach Cello Suite #6

-I recently spoke with a pro-level violist from California: He said that the Bach Cello Suite #6 could not be played in the original key on a four-string viola!
+I recently spoke with a pro-level violist from California.
+He said that you cannot play the Bach Cello Suite #6 in the original key on a four-string viola!
 (This presented a new idea to me.
-Not actually being a player, I simply never had thought of that possibilty.)
-So, I looked it up online:
+I am not really a player, so I simply never had thought of that possibilty.)
+Accordingly, I looked it up online:

 I offer the following quote from an article in “The Strad” Magazine.
 The Magazine quotes Simon Rowland-Jones’ comments in 1999.
-(The article was printed in July, 2021)
+(The article appeared in July, 2021)

 “The suite can only comfortably be played on a five-string instrument, although most cellists do play it on a normal four-string cello using thumb position to facilitate the higher registers.
 As thumb position is not possible on the viola, violists normally play this suite in the key of G.”